rkirk7/rkirk7.github.io/README.md

 <h2>Description</h2>

 This website was developed to act as my portfolio as part of the MITxEmeritus course.
+I recently refactored the portfolio to allow for routing between pages to improve the user experience and simplify the navbar.

 <h2>Support</h2>